 Design, Communications, Research & Craftsmanship

-Karin Paynter is a collaborative, creative and cultural leader, designer and advocate for British craftsmanship, with over 30 years of national impact.
-She has a deep commitment to design excellence and the preservation of professional craft skills, elevating the role of jewellery and silversmithing in national storytelling, public policy and international reputation.
+She has a deep commitment to design and manufacturing excellence, the preservation of professional craft skills and the role of jewellery and silversmithing in national storytelling, public policy and reputation.

 Clients include leading cultural institutions and independent makers, such as the Goldsmiths’ Company, Serpentine, the Courtauld, trade associations, emerging businesses and master craftspeople.
 She is trustee of the newly formed Goldsmiths’ Foundation, a Liveryman of the Goldsmiths’ Company and a Fellow of the Royal Society of the Arts.